SunsetMkt/embeddable-monaco/readme.md

 Messages sent by the iframe:

 - `{ type: "ready" }`: Sent when the editor is ready
+- `{ type: "ready", error: string }`: Sent when the editor is ready but encountered an error (e.g., when loading from `fileUrl` fails)
 - `{ type: "change", value: string }`: Sent everytime the editor value changes
 - `{ type: "content", value: string }`: Sent when the editor content is requested via `get-content` message